Robert-van-Engelen/Forth500/manual.md

 Note that `SET-PRECISION` does not affect the precision of floating point operations.

+The standard `FE.` word is defined in `FLOATEXT.FTH` and displays a floating point value in engineering format:

+    : FE.       ( F: r -- )
+      HERE PRECISION 3 MAX REPRESENT DROP IF '- EMIT THEN 1- 3 /MOD SWAP DUP 0< IF 3 + SWAP 1- SWAP THEN 1+ HERE OVER TYPE '.
+EMIT
+      HERE OVER + SWAP PRECISION SWAP - 0 MAX TYPE 3 * 'E DBL + EMIT . ;

 ### Pictured numeric output

 Formatted numeric output is produced with a sequence of "pictured numeric